ryan-rashidian/qemy/README.md

 - Stock screening and filtering.
 - IFRS filing support in SEC_Filings parser and currency conversion.
 - "Modes" - or organized sub-sections within the CLI for plots, models, etc.
-- sklearn model that is trained on valuation data -> makes predictions and evaluates.
+- sklearn model that is trained on valuation data as features -> makes predictions and evaluates feature importance -> feature importance can be used to weigh different filtering/screening conditions.
+(Batch learning, train on demand, simple machine learning pipeline.)
+- For last idea to work, metrics will need to be properly pre-processed: scaled and normalized (z-score/min-max).

 Note (2025-06-03):